 We provide seismic design and consulting for our in-house projects and bridges, other design offices, large structures, residential and commercial projects, transportation utilities and more.

 KEDMOR operates in a highly active seismic environment.
-KEDMOR provides seismic design and consulting for its in-house projects and bridges, and for other design offices, for large structures, residential and commercial projects, transportations utility (electricity, water, sewage, oil pipelines) infrastructures etc.
+KEDMOR provides seismic design and consulting for its in-house projects and bridges, and for other design offices, for large structures, residential and commercial projects, transportation utility (electricity, water, sewage, oil pipelines) infrastructure etc.

 The advanced methods used include Push-Over analysis, Time History dynamics, geometrical and material non-linear behavior and Displacement Base Design (DDBD), in accordance with the latest seismic codes.

 The expertise of KEDMOR and the resources at its disposal are used for evaluation existing structures as well.
 Services include seismic risk assessment to support risk management and insurance considerations, earthquake damage vulnerability evaluation, and sustainability assessments.

 Seismic sustainability studies include on-site inspections and computerized analysis.
 Earthquake damage assessments are made, and retrofit and upgrade solutions are suggested to optimize costs of strengthening.
 Services may be provided up to the level of construction documents, followed by on site supervision.

 Quarry Bridges are located on road no. 60, near the Iksal junction, above the former "Roichmen Quarry".
 The superstructure of the two bridges is made of a box girder 3.30m deep.
 The total width of each bridge is a constant 11m.

 The bridge has a total length of approximate 414m, which is divided into 6 spans; 1x 46.6, 2x78, 2x 77 and 1x56m.